Six issues for ONLY $29.95! Save almost 40% off the cover price!

 It’s exciting to see the benefits of historical thinking and how this important framework changes the way we examine the Canadian experience while equipping young Canadians with the skills they will need for navigating the twenty-first century.

-The Historical Thinking Summer Institute will enhance your understanding of historical thinking and your expertise in designing history programs, courses, units, lessons, projects, or educational resources that explicitly focus on historical thinking.
+The Virtual Historical Thinking Institute will enhance your understanding of historical thinking and your expertise in designing history programs, courses, units, lessons, projects, or educational resources that explicitly focus on historical thinking.

 Available in both French and English.